pthakral1994/Assignment_2/README.md

 ## configure.ts by that we can manages configuration settings.
 ## PersistenceService.ts by that we can handles database operations

---Creation of table
+# --Creation of table

 we create auther.ts file
+we create publishers.ts file
+We create books.ts file
+We create customer.ts file
+We create orders.ts file
+We create order_item.ts file
+We create review.ts file

--- creation of RestAPI
+# -- creation of RestAPI

 We create autherAPI.ts file
+we create publishersAPI.ts file
+We create booksAPI.ts file
+We create customerAPI.ts file
+We create ordersAPI.ts file
+We create order_itemAPI.ts file
+We create reviewAPI.ts file

--- Creation of file for unit test
+# -- Creation of file for unit test
 We create autherAPI.test.ts
+we create publishersAPI.test.ts file
+We create booksAPI.test.ts file
+We create customerAPI.test.ts file
+We create ordersAPI.test.ts file
+We create order_itemAPI.test.ts file
+We create reviewAPI.test.ts file

 -- Creation of files for integration test